 First, try to go to bed and wake up at the same time each day.
 This will help regulate your body’s natural sleep rhythm.

-Second, create a bedtime routine that will help you wind down for the night.
+Second, create a bedtime routine to help you wind down for the night.
 This could include reading or taking a bath.

 Third, ensure your sleeping environment is dark, quiet, and cool.
 This will help your body relax and fall asleep more easily.